 How are Traverse Lines Measured?

-The traverse lines is either determined by:
+The traverse lines are either determined by:

-- Direct measurement : Tapes, EDM
+- Direct measurement: Tapes, EDM

 - Indirect measurement: Tachometric Methods

-- Angular measurement : Theodolite
+- Angular measurement: Theodolite

 Different Methods of Traversing in Surveying